-Our approach is equivalent to calculating absolute poverty rates with a fixed poverty line and resembles the suggested practice in the measurement of poverty during an economic crisis using a threshold fixed in real terms (Jenkins et al., 2013).
-Such an indicator can be considered as an appropriate proxy for the experience of impoverishment that an individual faces, comparing their current condition with their own status before the income shock (Matsaganis and Leventi, 2011).
+Our approach is equivalent to calculating absolute poverty rates with a fixed poverty line and resembles the suggested practice in the measurement of poverty during an economic crisis of using a threshold fixed in real terms (Jenkins et al., 2013).
+Such an indicator can be considered as an appropriate proxy for the experience of impoverishment that an individual faces, comparing his/her current condition with his/her own status before the earning shock (Matsaganis and Leventi, 2011).
 A normative judgment of the proper level of protection provided by the welfare systems is beyond the scope of this paper and should be evaluated considering the minimum levels of living standards guaranteed by the welfare system as a whole (Boadway and Keen, 2000).
 However, given the policy goal of limiting the numbers of individuals at risk of poverty, it is implicit that household income of those affected by the lockdown should not fall below the poverty threshold.

-Before moving to the results of the empirical analysis, it is important to reiterate that we consider the hypothetical situation of one month in isolation only (i.e. March 2020, when the government imposed the lockdown and the first compensation measures have been implemented).
-Our considerations abstract from the smoothing possibilities of the income shock that an individual can exploit over a longer period of time.
+Before moving to the results of the empirical analysis, it is important to highlight that we do consider the hypothetical situation of one month in isolation (i.e. March 2020, when the government imposed the shut-down and the first compensation measures have been implemented).
+Our considerations abstract from the smoothing possibilities of the income shock that an individual can exploit over a longer period of time. and our indicators.

-Furthermore, our main indicators - Net Replacement Rate, Compensation Rate and poverty status of individuals affected by the shutdown - refer to the set of individuals identified as those affected by the earning loss and depend on their characteristics and the assumptions we have made on 100% benefit take-up.
-These indicators are not affected by the absolute numbers of individuals identified as those affected by the a loss of earnings.
-As opposed, estimates of budgetary costs and those of poverty and inequality in the overall population are affected instead by the absolute numbers of individuals considered and this should be borne in mind when interpreting the results.
+Furthermore, our main indicators - Net Replacement Rate, Compensation Rate and poverty status of individuals affected by the hut-down - are relative to the set of individuals identified as those affected by the shut-down and depend on their characteristics but not on their absolute numbers which affect the estimated budgetary costs and estimates of poverty and inequality of overall population.